 Julianne is the genuine article, starting here as a member in 2013 and undergoing a 40 pound weight loss transformation while developing into one of the strongest members of our community.
-Since then, Jules has medaled in multiple lifting meets, and one of only a handful of USAW Level 2 coaches in the country.
+Since then, Jules has coached over 3,600 classes, has medaled in multiple lifting meets, and one of only a handful of USAW Level 2 coaches in the country.
 A consummate teacher through and through, Julianne has experienced all of the failures and successes that come with physical transformation.
 There is nothing at our gym that Julianne cannot coach, no difficult experience she cannot speak to, and no person she cannot reach.
 Julianne is the glue that binds Performance360 and the gasoline that’s doused on the fire, daily.

 How old are you and where are you from?
 I am 34 and originally from New Jersey but grew up in Reston, VA.

 How long have you lived in San Diego and what brought you here?
 I’ve lived in SD for 10 years.
 Originally I came out here to simply get away from the East Coast.
 No job, or plan, just savings and wanted to drive across the country.
 I’d always felt like California was somewhere I’d be eventually, so I just did it.

 When did you start coaching at the gym?
 I was a member here first, and was first brought on as a coach in the form of teaching yoga September of 2013.
 I was made a class coach in July 2014, and since then, have worked my way up to Head Coach.